merenlab/public-marine-omics-metadata/scripts/README.md

 The final outputs are saved to text files for further analysis.

+---

+The following scripts link to anvio

+---

 ### Link to metagenomics data download: `exportSRArunAccessionTxt.R`

 This script links into the download of the metagenomes from the selected runs and samples.
 We are exporting a .txt file with the bioproject and run accession numbers of those samples we wish to continue with.

+### Link to viualisation with anvi'o

+`filterMetagenomesTxt.py`
+- We need to make sure that our metadata is following the format that anvi'o expects.
+That means to use the sample names we used as part of the metagenomics workflow, but also to subset the main metadata table we made in [public-marine-omics-metadata](https://github.com/merenlab/public-marine-omics-metadata/tree/main) to only keep info on the samples that passed our filtering based on coverage and detection here.
+- We will first subset `metagenomes.txt` to only include those samples that passed the filtering and are thus listed in the `unique_samples.txt` we created earlier.
+- Further, the `metagenomes.txt` file currently has multiple rows per sample if there are multiple runs associated with one sample.
+We will make it such that there is only one row per sample (so one row per layer that we want to associate this with in anvi'o).
+Of course, ensuring that any differing values across different runs from the same sample are concatenated, and identical values retained as they are.

+`prepAnvioMetadata.py`
+- Select the columns we want to bring into anvi'o